JudyXiaodanZhu/TutorWeb/README.md

 * Users: In theory, the target users should be all students from U of T. However, for the purpose of demonstration, the users for this Application will be U of T Computer Science students.

-* What users can do: There are three different types of users: Admin, Tutor and Student.
-On a high level, users can use the website to chat 1-on-1 with other users, post thoughts about courses and search for tutors for courses.

 ## Hosting/Deployment

-To get server functioning:
+To get the server functioning:

 1. Make sure <a href=https://docs.mongodb.com/manual/installation/?jmp=footer>MongoDB Community edition</a> is installed